tristanmelton/FaradayFightstick/README.md

 I ordered 5x AH1912-FA-7 hall effect sensors to test the output from a random key switch, probably the Gateron Jade.
 I have not ordered those yet because I am waiting for more money.

 Part is here: https://www.amazon.com/GATERON-Magnetic-Pre-lubed-Pre-travel-Mechanical/dp/B0CQXGTJWG

+# 1/29/2025
+Gateron Jade switches were ordered from Aliexpress because cheap.

+I'm thinking of using the ADS131M08 x2 as the ADCs and interfacing over SPI.
+My reasoning is that I don't want to have to use the ADC on the ATmega2560 to cycle through every button every time, drastically reducing the response time.
+This also saves some GPIO on the ATMega2560 and maybe lets me go to a cheaper or smaller chip.
+I may stay on it though so I can make a webserver to configure the actuation points.

+There's also an Arduino library for interfacing with the ADC chip: https://github.com/tpcorrea/Arduino-ADS131M08 The part is found here: https://www.digikey.com/en/products/detail/texas-instruments/ADS131M08IPBS/11502282

+I also realize that the sensor I purchased is a digital switch....
+I'll probably get some DRV5053VAQDBZR with the ADCs for a true-analog version.